pdav5883/budget-tracker/README.md

 # budget-tracker
 - Strip down quickstart frontend to take user to link page and then show access_token after successful login.
-- Store access_token in AWS, which lambda can look at to build transaction query
+- Store access_token in AWS, which lambda can look at do plaid sync
-- Store transactions in S3
+- Store transactions in DynamoDB

+## TODO
+- Function in sync_transactions to pull Amex from plaid
+- Deploy sync_transactions to BudgetSyncTransactions
+- Create CloudWatch event to run BudgetSyncTransactions for Amex on schedule
+- Update sync_transactions to ingest Chase CSVs locally
+- Update sync_transactions rules for category assignment
+- Store budget value in DB
+- Frontend
+	- landing page shows X month spending vs budget for category (default to current month, groceries)
+	- history page with past X  months spending vs budget for category (default 6 months, groceries)
+	- click into budget, see all transactions in category, month combo
+	- see all transactions by
+		- month
+		- category
+		- date range

 ## Data Model
 - id